ghsmaniotto/smaniotto-redtech/README.md

 - I used only one branch on GitHub to develop the project.
 I prefer doing it like this because it is a small project with only one person working on it.
 But using multiple branches would not be a problem.

+- I use only JavaScript in the project, but for a bigger project I would use TypeScript to be able to use the benefits of the typing

+- I decided to do not add automated testes in the project due the time of it, but it will be one of the first things to do.
+We could use the TestingLibrary package for example.

+- The layout of the application should also be improved.
+Would be nice to have a designer, for example, helping me with mockups to the user's experience and user's interface.

 # Project organization